Brazilian President Lula criticizes police for protesters' breach of government buildings - KESQ

 Rocha, a Bolsonaro ally, has been serving as the governor of the Federal District, which includes the capital Brasilia.

-Prior to his removal, Rocha on Sunday fired Anderson Torres, the former head of security for the Federal District.
+Torres, who was fired on Sunday by Rocha, has denied any involvement in the events of January 8, saying he was abroad since January 7.

-Torres, who was the former justice minister in Bolsonaro’s government, called the scenes “regrettable,” adding he had ordered “immediate steps to restore order in the center of Brasília.
+“I deeply regret that absurd hypotheses of any kind of collusion on my part with the barbarities we are witnessing are being raised.
+I am sure that the execrable episode will be fully clarified, and those responsible will be exemplarily punished,” Torres tweeted.

-He later claimed to be on vacation in Orlando, Florida with his family and said he had not been in contact with Bolsonaro, according to Brazilian daily Folha de Sao Paulo.
+He claimed on Sunday to be on vacation in Orlando, Florida with his family and said he had not been in contact with Bolsonaro, according to Brazilian daily Folha de Sao Paulo.

 Bolsonaro on Monday tweeted a photo of himself from a hospital bed in Orlando — saying he was receiving treatment for complications relating to an old stab wound — as several US lawmakers called for his removal from the country following the attacks by his supporters.